ioBroker/ioBroker/doc/SCHEMA.md

 #### script

 * common.platform   - (mandatory) possible Values 'Javascript/Node.js' (more to come)
 * common.enabled    - (mandatory) is script activated or not
 * common.source     - (mandatory) the script source
-* common.engine     - (optional) scriptengine instance that should run this script (f.e. 'javascript.0') - if ommited engine is automatically selected
+* common.engine     - (optional) *scriptengine* instance that should run this script (f.e. 'javascript.0') - if omitted engine is automatically selected

 #### user